mauriziopinto/SDCND-Advanced-Line-Finding/README.md

 * the exact center of the lane
 * the (approximate) position where the vehicle is

-The two small bar give a graphical representation of the distance between from center of the lane.
+The two small bars give a simple graphical representation of the distance between from center of the lane.

 Here is an example of my result on a test image: